 Adults of all ages, both men and women, are also welcome to join at any time.
 There are lots of great ways to volunteer with Girl Scouts, with no experience required.
 There are many training opportunities and you will have a chance to meet active people in your community who share your interest in helping girls develop into leaders.

-Once there are at least five girls in the same grade (and usually the same school, although you can see on the right that some of our troops include girls from multiple schools) wishing to join a troop, and parents who have volunteered to be part of the troop's leadership team, the Service Unit coordinates the formation of the troop and leader training.
+Once there are at least six girls in the same grade (and usually the same school) wishing to join a troop, and caregivers who have volunteered to be part of the troop's leadership team, the Service Unit coordinates the formation of the troop and leader training.

 While always guided by the Girl Scout Mission, Promise, and Law, individual troops and the interests of their girls determine what specific activities they will pursue.
 The GS leadership curriculum, published by GSUSA has a wealth of ideas!

-Girl Scouts USA (GSUSA) requires annual $15 membership dues.
+Girl Scouts USA (GSUSA) requires annual $25 membership dues.
 Parents are encouraged to also become members so that they can be active in the troop as volunteers, chaperones, or occasional helpers, as their schedule allows.
-In addition, GSEM charges a $10/girl annual fee to supplement Council programs and facilities.
+In addition, GSEMA charges a $15/girl annual fee to supplement Council programs and facilities.

 Individual troops decide on troop dues, which depend on the activities they do as well as how much money the troop earns by selling cookies each year.
 Troops also decide whether dues will be paid in a lump sum, in installments, or activity-by-activity.
 Typical Daisy dues for the first year are between $50-$75, which is enough to cover the cost of the uniform and insignia as well as buy some supplies for crafts and/or supplement activity fees.